 Development of numerical code (SLUSH-3D), and flow and heat transfer characteristics of slush fluid.

-The purpose of the numerical analysis is to analyze three-dimensional flow and heat transfer characteristics in slush fluids flowing through a horizontal pipe.
-The numerical code “SLUSH-3D” we developed uses a thermally non-equilibrium two-fluid model that takes into account the effect of melting of the solid phase on the difference in mass, momentum and energy exchange between the solid and liquid phases to analyze unsteady three-dimensional flow and heat transfer behavior [25, 26].
+The purpose of the numerical analysis is to analyze three-dimensional flow and heat transfer characteristics of slush fllow in a horizontal pipe.
+Since two-dimensional numerical analyses cannot elucidate the complex phenomena in slush flow at all, we developed the three-dimensional numerical simulation code “SLUSH-3D”, which uses a thermally non-equilibrium two-fluid model that takes into account the effect of melting of the solid phase on the difference in mass, momentum and energy exchange between the solid and liquid phases to analyze unsteady three-dimensional flow and heat transfer behavior [25, 26].

 The left side of the above figure shows the calculation results of the velocity distribution of the solid phase in flow direction for slush nitrogen at low and high pipe inlet flow velocities.
 This figure also shows the velocity distribution of solid nitrogen particles in flow direction as shown in the PIV experiments* using solid nitrogen particles directly as the tracer (refer to the figure in "Circular pipe flow and PIV").